Hidennnn/PSLRecognition/README.md

 - sklearn

 ## How does it work?
-Firstly, MediaPipe Holistic Solution detects characteristic points of hands and pose.
-In next steps only hands, elbows and shoulders points will be used.
-Then Euclidean distances between every point are calculated which are input for Neural Network.
+Firstly, the MediaPipe Holistic Solution detects characteristic points of hands and pose.
+In the next steps only hands, elbows and shoulders points will be used.
+Then Euclidean distances between every point are calculated which are input for the Neural Network.

 ## Which do signs be detected?